RupendraRaavi/Indian-metropolitan-houses-price-prediction/README.md

 ### Step 3 : Put the pickle file location in the app.py file.

+## Background:

+Prediction of house price based on the amenities selected

 ## Click on the video to watch it.